Default Reasoning

 (5) Tweety has highly developed wings muscles

-The property of having highly developed wing muscles is linked to having the capacity to fly, which, according to the available information (3), is not true in Tweety’s case.
-The inference from (1) and (4) to (5) is therefore invalidated.
+The property of having highly developed wing muscles is related to having the ability to fly, which, according to the available information (3), is not true in the case of Tweety.
+The inferences from (1) and (4) to (5) is therefore invalidated.
 In other words, the conclusion “Tweety has highly developed wings muscles” is deducible not from “Tweety is a bird” but from “Tweety is a flying bird”.

-A conclusion C asserted through defeasible reasoning can be rebutted in two ways:
+A conclusion C asserted through defeasible reasoning can be refuted in two ways:

-— On the one hand, upon the existence of good arguments for a conclusion inconsistent with C (“rebutting defeater”, Koons 2005), that is to say upon the existence of a strong counter-argumentation.
+— On the one hand, by the existence of good arguments for a conclusion inconsistent with C (“rebutting defeater”, Koons 2005), that is to say, upon the existence of a strong counter-argumentation.

 2. Representation of default reasoning

-in the absence of information suggesting that Tweety may be a penguin (etc.),
+in the absence of information suggesting that Tweety might be a penguin (etc.),

 it is legitimate to conclude that Tweety flies.